lovephimu/node-meme-scraper/readme.md

         response.ok can show whether the request returned something

-       how can I read the returned response
+       how can I read the returned response there's a methode for response called .text() it returns the HTML body within a single string .then chain:

-       .then chain:
         can take two arguments:  one to handle the promise if it resolves, and one to handle network errors if the promise is rejected.